 - Advice on ‘mothballing’ and conservation of structures under reduced occupancy to maintain Historical and Capital asset value

 What is a historic building survey?

-Our building surveys are carefully researched and compiled documents for individual historic assets.
+Our building surveys are delivered as carefully researched and compiled documents for individual historic assets.
 They are drawn up to provide specific and detailed historical information as well as clear, actionable recommendations for any refurbishment or remedial work to be carried out.
-Our reports are trusted by Conservation Officers and are a valuable aid in statutory applications.
+Our in-depth reports are trusted by Conservation Officers and are a valuable aid in statutory applications.

 Where can I see examples of your work on historic buildings?

 Hutton + Rostron work on a broad range of different ages and types of structures, each presenting with their own unique challenges.
 A wide selection of recently completed projects and case studies can be found here.
 Please don’t hesitate to get in touch to discuss your particular enquiry, query or historic building-related issue with us direct, and we will be happy to provide details.

 Last but by no means least, our experts have written extensively on topics of technical interest and we have assembled a useful collection of leaflets, articles and other resources that you are invited to read by clicking here.